whizzml/examples/balanced-optiml/readme.md

-That will create both the AutoML library and script resources for you.
+That will create both the Balanced OptiML library and script resources for you.
 Please, make sure to execute the command above in the repository's top level directory, *not* in [balanced-optiml](./).